-Waggonner & Ball is developing a Comprehensive, Sustainable, Integrated Water Management Strategy for the Greater New Orleans region following directly on our Dutch Dialogues research.
-Stay up to date and become involved with the Water Strategy through the project website, livingwithwater.com.
+Waggonner & Ball developed the award winning Greater New Orleans Urban Water Plan that the City of New Orleans recently adopted, following directly on the Dutch Dialogues research.
+Stay up to date and become involved through the project website, livingwithwater.com.

 Awards2010, Honor Award, AIA Louisiana